JasonCharamis/ViS/README.md

 # ViS (Variant identification using Snakemake)
-Fully automated Snakemake pipeline for variant identification from RNAseq data

 Fully automated RNAseq pipeline for identifying SNPs from RNAseq data using VarScan2.
-The pipeline is also available as a Docker image.
+The pipeline is also available as a Docker image, to run all steps automatically in a few steps:

-To run:

 **1. Build Docker image**
 git clone https://github.com/JasonCharamis/ViS.git &&\